123sites/Epic-Portfolio-Showcase/README.md

 ## Description ✏️

 This is a portfolio the shows what I can do with coding.
 I gathered evidence over time during the Full-Stack computer coding boot camp I completed.
 For this project, I added my own style and added a video I created.
+I added a 555-5555 phone number and email for now.

 ## Installation 🔑